 Since nominating three of the Supreme Court Justices that overturned Roe, former President Donald Trump has claimed credit for a win that took the anti-abortion movement more than half a century to achieve.
 However, he has also suggested that abortion politics could hurt Republicans among the American electorate.

-Asked by TIME if Trump would back a 15-week federal abortion ban or any other national restrictions, Trump spokesperson Steven Cheung wrote in a statement, “President Trump’s unmatched record speaks for itself—nominating pro-life federal judges and Supreme Court justices that overturned Roe v.
+Asked by TIME in March if Trump would back a 15-week federal abortion ban or any other national restrictions, Cheung did not directly answer the question.
+He wrote in a statement, “President Trump’s unmatched record speaks for itself—nominating pro-life federal judges and Supreme Court justices that overturned Roe v.
 Wade, ending taxpayer funded abortions, reinstating the Mexico City Policy that protects the life of the unborn abroad, and many other actions that championed the life of the unborn.
 There has been no bigger advocate for the movement than President Trump.”

 Former South Carolina Governor Nikki Haley has signaled that she wouldn’t back a total federal ban.
 She told the TODAY Show soon after her campaign launch that she would not support “a full-out federal ban, because I don’t think that’s been put on the table.”